 Founded: 1900

 Preserves Alaska's cultural heritage from Russian America through modern times.
 Collections include Native artifacts, natural history, and Alaska's path to statehood.
+The museum offers visitors a unique opportunity to explore local history through carefully curated exhibits, artifacts, and educational programs

 Website: museums.alaska.gov